-In less than two months, LeRoy Heritage Museum will host Barclay Mountain Heritage Day on August 11, 2018, from 10 am to 4 pm.
+In just over one week, LeRoy Heritage Museum will host Barclay Mountain Heritage Day on August 11, 2018, from 10 am to 4 pm.
 The event will be held at the community grounds next to the museum located at 257 Mill Street in LeRoy, Bradford County, PA.
-Plans are coming together for a great event that will highlight the mountain and educate visitors about its history.

-Throughout the day, exhibitors will be sharing and demonstrating from their own tents or tables throughout the grounds, both inside and out.
-Some of these include the Pennsylvania Game Commission; Bradford County Conservation District (bark peeling and the tanning process); Civilian Conservation Corps Historian, John Eastlake; Pennsylvania Lumber Museum (log sawing and other activities); Bradford County Historical Society (exhibit of Barclay Mountain photographs); Tioga Point Museum; Abandoned Pennsylvania Coal Mines Facebook page administrator, David Kyle Fowler (coal mining tools and photo display); Brian Kingsley Logging; Chief Oil & Gas; Energy Transfer Partners; LeRoy 4-H club; and other private collectors including Charles Wittig, Mike Hauk, and the Kobbe family.
+Throughout the day, exhibitors will be sharing and demonstrating from their own tents or tables throughout the grounds, both inside the community building and out.
+Some of these include the Pennsylvania Game Commission; Bradford County Conservation District (bark peeling and the tanning process); Civilian Conservation Corps Historian, John Eastlake; Pennsylvania Lumber Museum (log sawing and other activities); Bradford County Historical Society (exhibit of Barclay Mountain photographs); Tioga Point Museum (exhibit of historical maps); Abandoned Pennsylvania Coal Mines Facebook page administrator, David Kyle Fowler (coal mining tools and photo display); Brian Kingsley Logging (modern logging equipment); Chief Oil & Gas; Energy Transfer Partners; LeRoy 4-H club; and other private collectors including Charles Wittig, Mike Hauk, and the Kobbe family.

 The current museum on Mill Street, as part of its collection, houses the largest number of Laquin artifacts available for public display anywhere.
 The museum and its gift shop, where local history books and souvenirs can be found, will be open during the event.

-The event will have free admission and free parking with handicapped parking available.
-This is made possible by 22 sponsors including Premier Co-Sponsors, Chief Oil & Gas and Energy Transfer Partners; Oak Sponsors, the Bradford County Room Tax Fund and the Bradford County Tourism Promotion Agency; Walnut Sponsor, O-SO-KO-ZE camp members in memory of Frank Browning; Hemlock Sponsors, Schoonover Plumbing & Heating, Inc., First Citizens Community Bank, Brian Kingsley Logging, Kellogg Mountain Rod & Gun Club, Vicky L. Droll in memory of John Maguire, Jeannine Kozen in memory of Watson L. Barclay; and 12 Pine Sponsors and additional Promotional Sponsors that will be acknowledged on the day of the event.
-Sponsorships are still being accepted until July 4.
+The event offers free admission and free parking.
+This is made possible by 22 sponsors including Premier Co-Sponsors, Chief Oil & Gas and Energy Transfer Partners; Oak Sponsors, the Bradford County Room Tax Fund and the Bradford County Tourism Promotion Agency; Walnut Sponsor, O-SO-KO-ZE Camp Members in Memory of Frank Browning; Hemlock Sponsors, Schoonover Plumbing & Heating, Inc., First Citizens Community Bank, Brian Kingsley Logging, Kellogg Mountain Rod & Gun Club, Vicky L. Droll in memory of John Maguire, Jeannine Kozen in memory of Watson L. Barclay; and 12 Pine Sponsors and additional Promotional Sponsors that will be acknowledged on the day of the event.

 LeRoy Heritage Museum is now accepting applications from craft vendors for Barclay Mountain Heritage Day, to be held on August 11, 2018, 10 am to 4 pm at 257 Mill Street in LeRoy, Bradford County, PA.
 Although event coordinators did not originally intend to accept craft vendors due to space considerations, there has been enough interest from potential vendors to reconsider.
 The museum will now accept applications until August 4, 2018.
 No applications will be considered after the deadline.
 A large crowd is expected for this event so this is a great opportunity.